fazlibalkan/OpenCV/README.md

 # OpenCV

 A repository for a course that I followed.
-It includes 1 project: Virtual Painter
+It includes 2 projects: Virtual Painter, Document Scanner